Picture this:

 There are four main methods of budgeting companies use to plan their spending.
 Each offers different advantages and disadvantages.
 Your chosen method depends on your business's complexity, planning needs, and desired outcomes.

 - Incremental budgeting is covered in this article.
-It’s great for companies seeking stability in their expenses.
+It’s great for companies seeking stability in their expenses and to avoid unnecessary spending.

-- Activities-based budgeting is a top-down method in which resources are allocated based on the activities that need to be completed, considering the cost of materials, labor, and other expenses associated with each activity.
+- Activities-based budgeting is a top-down budgeting process in which resources are allocated based on the activities that need to be completed, considering the cost of materials, labor, and other expenses associated with each activity.
 It’s used for streamlining costs by analyzing each action a company takes.

 - Value proposition budgeting is a method in which companies analyze the cost versus benefit to identify which activities provide the most value and where resources should be allocated.
 It’s useful when companies want to optimize their customers' offerings and create more business value.

-- Zero-based budgeting uses a bottom-up method where all expenses must be justified for each new period.
-Every expense is analyzed and allocated based on its contribution to the organization's objectives.
+- Zero-based budgeting uses a bottom-up method where all expenses must be justified for each new budget period.
+In zero-based budgeting every expense is analyzed and allocated based on its contribution to the organization's objectives.

 How do you create an incremental budget?

-If you’ve decided that incremental budget techniques are the way to go, use these three steps to get your incremental budget right the first time:
+If you’ve decided that incremental budgeting process is the way to go, use these three steps to get your incremental budget right the first time:

 1. Collect your actuals from the previous 12 months

-If you haven’t used a budget in the past, start by collecting data on the last year of business.
+If you haven’t used these budgeting methods in the past, start by collecting data on the last year of business.
 Make sure to include a complete list of costs:

 Fixed costs: Rent, wages, utilities, tax payments, loan repayments, software licenses, business licenses, and other predictable, recurring costs.